xebia-functional/nine-cards-v2/README.md

 ## Troubleshooting

-This section contains information about possible problems that may occur compiling 9Cards.
+This section contains information about possible problems that may occur compiling 9 Cards.

 ### Ubuntu: ProcessException